 Anemia in Pregnancy with Normal Iron Studies

 Thalassemias and sickle cell disease are more common in certain ethnic groups.
 Sickle cell disease is most common in woman of African origin, α-thalassemia is more common in those of Southeast Asian, African, and West Indian descent, and β-thalassemia is more common in those of Mediterranean, Asian, Middle Eastern, Hispanic, and West Indian descent.
-Alpha-thalassemia is due to gene deletion on two or more of the four α-globin genes.
-Beta-thalassemia is due to a mutation in the β-globin gene resulting in deficient or absent β-chain production.
 Diagnosis of sickle cell disorders or thalassemias requires hemoglobin electrophoresis.
 The number and degree of affected genes determines the degree of anemia, which may range from mild and essentially asymptomatic, to severe.
 Mean corpuscular volume (MCV) will be low (<80 fL/ red cell) in patients with thalassemia trait.
 Beta-thalassemia is associated with elevated Hb F (fetal hemoglobin) and elevated Hemoglobin A2.
 Alpha-thalassemia trait has a normal electrophoresis and can only be identified with molecular testing.

 Sickle cell disease in pregnancy may be associated with significant morbidity and mortality.
 Increased folate supplementation (4 mg/day) is required due to red cell turnover.
 Pregnancies affected by α-thalassemia trait or β-thalassemia minor are generally not different from unaffected pregnancies.
-More severe thalassemias in pregnancy, particularly β-thalassemia major, is uncommon.
-For women with β-thalassemia major, pregnancy is only recommended in those with normal cardiac function; fetal growth may be at risk.
+For the rare woman with β-thalassemia major, pregnancy is only recommended in those with normal cardiac function and fetal growth should be monitored.